-- Develop incentives for ADUs by the end of 2023.
-Incentives may include preapproved plans, expedited review, reduced/deferred fees, and/or technical assistance. - Achieve 160 ADUs over eight years.
+- Annually explore funding available at HCD, CalHFA, and other resources to assist in the construction ADUs, particularly affordable ADUs. - Develop incentives for ADUs by the end of 2023.
+Incentives may include preapproved plans, expedited review, reduced/deferred fees, and/or technical assistance. - By the end of 2023, include fair housing information in ADU application, especially on source of income protection (such as use of HCVs for rent payments). - Achieve 160 ADUs over eight years.
 By 2025, assess the City's progress in ADU construction and if the City is not meeting its construction goal, adjust the incentives as appropriate.
 If ADU production is lower than anticipated and remaining residential sites capacity is not able to compensate the shortfall, amend the zoning with six months to identify additional capacity (see also Program 4.2).